-Among them, Averil Deverell and Frances Kyle who were the first women to be called to the Irish Bar in 1921 following the enactment of the Sex Disqualification (Removal) Act 1919.
+Artist Emma Stroude has been announced as the 2022 In Plain Sight recipient; and is now embarking on the commission of Frances Kyle and Averil Deverell, who were the first women to be called to the Irish Bar in 1921 following the enactment of the Sex Disqualification (Removal) Act 1919.

 The joint initiative aims to commission additional portraiture of female subjects from the profession and judiciary, to hang principally along with the existing collection at King’s Inns.

 Only three portraits of women currently hang in the Honorable Society of King’s Inns:

 Portrait of Ms. Justice Mary Laffoy, former Supreme Court Judge

 Pencil and Acrylic, 2020

 by Hetty Lawlor